 The most prevalent source of chronic foot pain is overuse.
 If you lead an active lifestyle—and we definitely recommend you do—or have no choice but to be on your feet for extended periods at work, you may benefit from wearing shoes that offer extra support, foot and ankle stability, and protection.
 Not sure which type of footwear is best for you?
 Come to our Surprise, AZ office and discuss this with our foot experts before buying new shoes!

-Many of those treatment options listed above are also used to prevent injuries from developing in the first place.
+Many of the treatment options listed above are also used to prevent foot and ankle injuries from developing in the first place.
 For example, stretching your lower legs and feet first thing in the morning, before and after any exercises, and right before going to bed at night can lower your risk of Achilles tendinitis.

 If you have gained weight—other than weight gained during pregnancy!—you can also reduce your risk of developing chronic foot pain by losing weight in a healthy way.
 You can also provide your muscles and bones with the nutrients they need to stay healthy and strong by eating well.